Transitive relation: Definition

 where a R b is the infix notation for (a, b) ∈ R.

 Examples

 As a non-mathematical example, the relation "is an ancestor of" is transitive.
-For example, if Amy is an ancestor of Becky, and Becky is an ancestor of Carrie, then Amy, too, is an ancestor of Carrie.
+For example, if Amy is an ancestor of Becky, and Becky is an ancestor of Carrie, then Amy is also an ancestor of Carrie.

-On the other hand, "is the birth parent of" is not a transitive relation, because if Alice is the birth parent of Brenda, and Brenda is the birth parent of Claire, then this does not imply that Alice is the birth parent of Claire.
-What is more, it is antitransitive: Alice can never be the birth parent of Claire.
+On the other hand, "is the birth mother of" is not a transitive relation, because if Alice is the birth mother of Brenda, and Brenda is the birth mother of Claire, then it does not follow that Alice is the birth mother of Claire.
+In fact, this relation is antitransitive: Alice can never be the birth mother of Claire.

-Non-transitive, non-antitransitive relations include sports fixtures, 'knows' and 'talks to'.
+Non-transitive, non-antitransitive relations include sports fixtures (playoff schedules), 'knows' and 'talks to'.

-"Is greater than", "is at least as great as", and "is equal to" (equality) are transitive relations on various sets, for instance, the set of real numbers or the set of natural numbers:
+The examples "is greater than", "is at least as great as", and "is equal to" (equality) are transitive relations on various sets.

+As are the set of real numbers or the set of natural numbers: